 “Not silly!”
 Amaris sounded annoyed and frowned which frankly Karin thought was adorable.
 “You are!
 You and Lee good friends.
 Lee say so.”

 “Yeah!”
 Amaris nodded emphatically.

-After Ma had aided in Amaris’s birth, Radley’s aunt Imogen who was the head of the entire Baines Pack had imprisoned her mom on false accusations of sorcery surrounding Amaris’s birth.
-All due to the fact that she was born with cerebral palsy.
+After Ma had aided in Amaris’s birth, Radley’s aunt Imogen who was the head of the entire Baines Pack discovered the circumstances surrounding Amaris’s birth and had imprisoned her mom for cursing Amaris with cerebral palsy.

 It wasn’t until after Radley’s thirteenth birthday that he had his first shift and their budding friendship had ended.
-His cruel words had followed wherever she went.
+His cruel words had followed wherever she went as if he had followed in Lloyd’s footsteps.
 It didn’t take long for Karin to steel herself against Radley’s barbs and uncanny behaviour.

 “You don’t like him?”
 Amaris deflated.

 “No, no. That’s not it.
 I just…” she paused and chose her words carefully.
 “I didn’t know he considered me a friend.”

 Amaris giggled.
 The child smiled as if she knew something that Karin didn’t.
 Karin smoothed out the child’s hair and fixed the flower crown.

 “Amaris!
 Where are you?” a voice yelled and Karin startled awake.
 The little girl had fallen asleep watching Karin practice magic so Karin had placed the child’s head in her lap while she took a nap herself.
 She poked her head outside the cage to see a guy sitting at the bottom of the tree.
 They were still in the cage so she lowered the roots slowly toward the ground.
 As the roots unfolded and revealed the two girls, a boy with similar features as Amaris stood up.